SimpleProgramsStudios/Custom-Protocol-handler-creator/README.md

-This is an easy to use program and its lightweight(disk space,cpu and memory wize) and also it does not need an installer nor does it have one!
+This is an easy to use program and its lightweight(for disk,cpu,gpu,memory ect...)!!!